dojo/docs/dojo/NodeList-manipulate.rst

 .. contents::
    :depth: 2

 Method extensions to `dojo.NodeList <dojo/NodeList>`_/`dojo.query <dojo/query>`_ that manipulate HTML.
-These methods are intended to match the API naming and behavior as the similarly names methods in jQuery.
+These methods are intended to match the API naming and behavior as the similarly named methods in jQuery.

 ============